 Help us train the next generation of GPs.

-If you have a passion for education and a desire to share your GP skills with the future GP workforce, then becoming a GP trainer can be a very rewarding experince.
+If you have a passion for education and a desire to share your GP skills with the future GP workforce, then becoming a GP supervisor can be a very rewarding experience.
 It provides you with the chance to up-skill as an educator, keep abreast of innovations in the field, and creates an atmosphere of teaching and learning across the entire practice.

-The time you need to spend with registrars depends upon their level of training, but the education component is not solely up to you to deliver.
-Other GPs and allied health practitioners can all contribute to providing the education required by registrars.
-Your job is to ensure their experince whilst placed with you prepares them to become competant and confident GPs.
+The time you need to spend with GP registrars depends upon their level of training, but the education component is not solely up to you to deliver.
+Other GPs and allied health practitioners can all contribute to providing the education required by GP registrars.
+Your job is to ensure their experience whilst placed at your practice prepares them to become competent and confident GPs.

 Fill out the form below and we'll be in touch to help you through the accreditation process.

-The Training Practice/Post Accreditation process can take between 3 to 6 months and is summarised below:
+The training practice/facility accreditation process can take between one to two months and is summarised below:

-- Interested practice contacts Accreditation Team at WAGPET.
-If the practice meets the initial criteria, and wishes to proceed with the application, they will be sent accreditation paperwork for completion.
+- If the practice meets the initial criteria, and wishes to proceed with the application, they will be sent accreditation paperwork for completion.

-- Practice completes the TP&S Accreditation - Initial Contact Form and returns with supporting documentation to WAGPET.
+- The practice completes the accreditation paperwork and returns this with supporting documentation to WAGPET.